CorNielz/library-system-api/README.md

 * Update information on a user;
 * Soft delete users;

-Each of these features is exposed via REST endpoints and possible due to a relational database model.
+Each of these features is exposed via REST endpoints and enabled by a relational database model.